seifrajhi/awesome-cilium/README.md

 - [Cilium in Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/azure-cni-powered-by-cilium): Configure Azure CNI Powered by Cilium in Azure Kubernetes Service (AKS)

-- [eCHO News NEWSLETTER](https://www.linkedin.com/newsletters/echo-news-6937495018668482560/): eCHO news in a bi-weekly wrap up of all things eBPF and Cilium
+- [eCHO News NEWSLETTER](https://www.linkedin.com/newsletters/echo-news-6937495018668482560/): eCHO news in a bi-weekly wrap up of all things eBPF and Cilium.

+- [Exploring eBPF and XDP](https://naftalyava.com/example-xdp-ebpf-code-for-handling-ingress-traffic/): An Example - A basic example how to get started with XDP

 ## Community Events